BSN Transfer Student Equivalency Guidelines for Local Colleges & Universities

 Transfer students into the BSN program complete all Foundation Level University Core Curriculum Requirements as prerequisites for admission.
 The Foundation Level includes the following courses, which are organized around six “Habits of the Heart and Mind”:

-• “Global and Historical Consciousness” Habit:
+• “Global & Historical Consciousness” Habit:

 • Introductory Philosophy – One course taught from a historical perspective that has representation from the Ancient, Medieval, and Modern periods.